greenfrvr/hashtag-view/README.md

 ## Data

-First of all there are two ways to fill `HashtagView` with data.
+First of all there are three ways to fill `HashtagView` with data.

 1. If you need only displaying your data you can use `HashtagView.setData(List<String> data);` method.
 2. If you want some more complex behavior or you want to use your data models, then you can use `HashtagViewsetData(List<T> list, DataTransform<T> transformer)` method.

-First you setting up some items collection, then you're telling how you want to display your data using `DataTransform` interface.
+<br/>First you setting up some items collection, then you're telling how you want to display your data using `DataTransform` interface.
 For example you have model
 ```java
 public class Person {
     int id;